We love —

 Elves, trolls, and dragons...
 Discover Icelandic folklore through a guided tour of Reykjavik that will take you into the magical world of its tales and mythology, among other sources of inspiration for J.R.R.
 Tolkien's Middle Earth.

-Would you like to taste authentic local dishes and learn about Icelandic culture while you enjoy yourself?
-Choose this gourmet tour where you will taste at least 10 different traditional dishes and learn about local traditions from your expert guide.
+Would you like to sample authentic local dishes and discover Icelandic culture while enjoying a delicious meal?
+Choose this gourmet tour, where you will taste at least 10 different traditional dishes and learn about local traditions from your expert guide.

 Boat tour - Northern Lights viewing